So, what is a sales strategy really?

 A lead’s cost to your company varies depending on its source — for example, an SEO lead costs $14 whereas a CRM lead costs $71.

-Which means that if you get more of your leads to convert, you’ll significantly improve your ROI from your lead-generation efforts.
+Which means that if you get more of your leads to convert, you’ll significantly improve your ROI from your lead-gen efforts.

 The sales strategies that fall into this category are all about optimizing your sales process and getting better at giving presentations, handling objections, lead-nurturing and more.
 These efforts naturally translate to more conversions.